ElsevierDev/elsapy/README.md

 	* ElsDoc: represents a document in Scopus.
 This document typically is the record of a scholarly article in any of the journals covered in Scopus.

     Each ElsEntity (once read) has a .data attribute, which contains a JSON/dictionary representation of the object's data.
 Use the object's .data.keys() method to list the first-level keys in the dictionary; drill down from there to explore the data.
-* ElsSearch (provisional): represents a search through one of Elsevier's indexes, which can be a document index, an author index, or an affiliation index.
+* ElsSearch: represents a search through one of Elsevier's indexes, which can be a document index, an author index, or an affiliation index.

 More info on the Scopus data model can be read [here](https://dev.elsevier.com/tecdoc_ir_cris_vivo.html).
 Over time, the module will be expanded to also cover access to ScienceDirect content.